Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 The label itself contains no data.
 All data of any type whatsoever - application or non-application - is contained in attributes.
 These are attached to labels, and there are different types for different types of data.
 OCAF provides many ready-to-use standard attributes such as integer, real, constraint, axis and plane.
 There are also attributes for topological naming, functions and visualization.
 Each type of attribute is identified by a GUID.

 The advantage of OCAF is that all of the above attribute types are handled in the same way.
-Whatever the attribute type is, you can create new instances of them, retrieve them, attach them to and remove them from labels, «forget» and «remember» the attributes of a particular label.
+Whatever the attribute type is, you can create new instances of them, retrieve them, attach them to and remove them from labels, "forget" and "remember" the attributes of a particular label.

 @subsubsection occt_ocaf_3_4_1 Retrieving an attribute from a label

-To retrieve an attribute from a label, you use TDF_Label::FindAttribute.
-In the example below, the GUID for integer attributes, and *INT*, a handle to an attribute are passed as arguments to FindAttribute for the current label.
+To retrieve an attribute from a label, you use *TDF_Label::FindAttribute*.
+In the example below, the GUID for integer attributes, and *INT*, a handle to an attribute are passed as arguments to *FindAttribute* for the current label.

-**Example**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 if(current.FindAttribute(TDataStd_Integer::GetID(),INT))
 {